 BNPP AM ESG research analysis and findings are independent and based on a wide variety of sources not limited to ESG data providers.
-They include the knowledge we gain from participating in various investment forums and communities, our relationships with academic institutions and aspects of civil society (a list of the initiatives BNPP AM participate in is available in BNPP AM most recent sustainability report).
-With respect to market data providers, BNPP AM select them using a two-step due diligence process.
-BNPP AM Quantitative Research Group begins by analysing providers' data sets, which includes examining the coverage of data and its quality, and a statistical review of estimation methodologies, among other items.
+They include the knowledge we gain from participating in various investment forums and communities, our relationships with academic institutions and aspects of civil society (a list of the initiatives we participate in is available in our most recent Sustainability Report).
+With respect to market data providers, we select them using a two-step due diligence process.
+Our Quantitative Research Group begins by analysing providers' data sets, which includes examining the coverage of data and its quality, and a statistical review of estimation methodologies, among other items.
 At the same time, the Sustainability Centre performs a qualitative review of methodologies used and the relevance of selection criteria.

-BNPP AM market data team oversees governance related to the relationship with the provider, and as part of this process, we perform an annual review of our market data contracts.
-ESG brokers are selected, monitored and assessed through a formal process organised by our External Brokers department and formalised once a year by the Global Brokers Committee.
+Our market data team oversees governance related to the relationship with the provider, and as part of this process, we perform an annual review of our market data contracts.